diverse-project/melange/quickstart.md

 With the **@Aspect** we re-open the class "Transition" to add a method fire() implementing its behavior.

-The attribute 'currentState' does'nt exist in StateMachine but we can add it by aspect:
+The attribute 'currentState' doesn't exist in StateMachine but we can add it by aspect:

 ~~~xtend
 @Aspect(className=StateMachine)